 The planning and scheduling features make Cozi one of the ideal co-parenting apps for organizing events and tasks on personal and family levels.
 The calendar and reminders go a long way in ensuring you never miss out on any important task or event of your child at school or homework.
 The basic version is free on Android and iOS.
 You can try its interface before subscribing to it.

-Check out the best apps for moms to use here.
+Check out the best co-parenting apps to use here.

 WeParent is designed to target and assist divorced co-parents and ensures relatively stress-free co-parenting.
 It aims to ensure minor conflicts and disagreements, which is important for creating a healthy parenting atmosphere.
 This co-parenting app allows you to invite your child over 13 to participate in the family’s schedules and plans.
 Furthermore, both co-parents can store important family-related documents for safety and easy access.It offers a 14-day free trial, and then you have to choose their plans ($9.99/month, $99.99 annually, $199.99 for one-time purchase)